liquidiqq/iconkit/README.md

 </script>
 ```

 This will affect all icon sizes across your app.
 It gives you the ability to keep your design system intact.
-If you have a global place for your app settings, it's best to place it there, e.g. `+layout.svelte`, or any `globalSettings` file and initialize it in `layout`.

 If you are not using Tailwindcss, you can use your own classes: